Part of a series on The Internet. [View Related Entries]

 Acronyms, the art of creating a neology through the association of letters and initials between them, exist on the Internet since the late 1980s.

 Starting with LOL, from laughing out loud and used to convey great hilarity, hundreds of others have been made since then.
-Among them can be found : OMG, BRB, RTFM or also tl;dr.
+Among them can be found : OMG, BRB, RTFM, SMH, G.O.A.T., and tl;dr.

 The Internet is also the cradle of many expressions whose complete meanings can only be acknowledge and understood because of or in relation to the Internet.
 While some of them are used as synonymous of another word, the way Over 9000 can be viewed as a replacement in expressing lots or bucketload the same way win and fail are respectively meaning success and failure, others have their own meaning, such as DERP as a way to signify stupidity, or also Fag as a suffix which has a totally different meaning and doesn't necessarily address homosexuals in a derogatory way.